aquatix/dammit.nl/content/posts/vim-reloaded.md

 ## Further reading

 Another good read is [Vim After 15 Years](https://statico.github.io/vim3.html), in which Ian Langworth describes his own setup.
 We have some similarities, and of course some differences.

+I do not do much LaTeX writing at the moment, but if you do, you should check out the [vimtex plugin](https://github.com/lervag/vimtex).